Phillip-D-Shields/project_rest_api/README.md

 ### User Routes

-- `POST /signup` - Register a new user
+- `POST /signup` - Create a new user
 - `POST /login` - Authenticate a user and return a JWT token

 ## Authentication